lucaslaurent04/aru/tapu_backups/README_API.md

 ### POST _/instance/release-token_

-Release a token because the export or import of a backup is finished.
+Release a token, to use when the export or import of a backup is finished.
 It'll allow other backup operations to take place.

 #### Request Headers